petedavisdev/petedavis.dev/docs/_posts/blogging-with-vuepress-part-1.md

 date: 2019-12-12T15:45:10.662Z
 thumbnail: /media/vue.js_logo.png
 ---
+You already know [why VuePress and Netlify](/why-vuepress-and-netlify-cms) are the perfect combination for building modern websites.
+Let's get stuck in!

 ## Prerequisites

 Before you start, you will need the standard set of front-end development tools installed on your computer - [Node](<>), [Git](<>) and a code editor like [VS Code](<>).